 - size The requested size in pixels, as a 2-tuple: (width, height). - resample An optional resampling filter.
-This can be one of PIL.Image.NEAREST (use nearest neighbour), PIL.Image.BILINEAR (linear interpolation in a 2x2 environment), PIL.Image.BICUBIC (cubic spline interpolation in a 4x4 environment), or PIL.Image.ANTIALIAS (a high-quality downsampling filter).
+This can be one of PIL.Image.NEAREST (use nearest neighbour), PIL.Image.BILINEAR (linear interpolation), PIL.Image.BICUBIC (cubic spline interpolation), or PIL.Image.LANCZOS (a high-quality downsampling filter).
 If omitted, or if the image has mode "1" or "P", it is set PIL.Image.NEAREST.